Agila Subic Shipyard: Agila Subic

-Australian shipbuilder Austal and US-based Cerberus Capital Management has considered launching a joint bid to takeover the Subic shipyard.
+Australian shipbuilder Austal and US-based private equity firm Cerberus Capital Management considered launching a joint bid to takeover the Subic shipyard.
 Austal would later drop its bid to have a stake in the shipyard.

 Agila Subic became Cerberus' new partner, taking over the operations of the shipyard in March 2022.
 Agila Subic is a Dutch venture consisting of four companies that are affiliates of Cerberus.
 Accordingly the shipyard was renamed as the Agila Subic Multi-Use Facilities.

-The Philippine Navy began leasing the shipyard's the northern yard in May 2022.
-American defense contractor Vectrus would also move in.
+The Philippine Navy began leasing the shipyard's northern section in May 2022.
+American defense contractor Vectrus also moved in.

 Cerberus completed its acquisition of the shipyard by April 2022.
+In November 2022, Subic Bay Metropolitan Authority officials welcomed United States Ambassador to the Philippines MaryKay Carlson and indicated they wanted to see American military forces return to the Philippine naval base.

+South Korean shipbuilding firm Hyundai Heavy Industries expressed interest to use the facilities within the Agila Shipyard for its commercial shipbuilding purposes.
+They also have plans to establish a maintenance facility for the Philippine Navy ships within the shipyard, intended to maintain warships bought from the shipbuilder like the Jose Rizal-class frigate and the Miguel Malvar-class frigate.

+By September 2024, Hyundai has been hiring and training workers in preparation of its full operations in January 2026.

 Facilities

 The Hanjin Subic Shipyard covers an area of 300 ha within the Subic Freeport Zone.
 As of 2015, it has a 500 × 135 m dock, gantry cranes and an automated assembly line with 600,000 deadweight tonnage (DWT) of annual shipbuilding capacity.